 Critics have a few beefs with this short nature VR film (also narrated by Al Gore), suggesting that while VR might be a fine medium for sweeping landscape or nudging at our empathy neurons, it is just too much for a short film trying to do both at once.
 But this is a brand new medium we’re talking about, and it’s come a long way.
 The film looks impressive.
 Directed by Danfung Dennis, whose To Hell and Back aired on Independent Lens and was nominated for an Oscar, Melting Ice was an official selection at Sundance.
 (The VR short, produced by Condition One, is viewable on Google Daydream or Oculus headsets.)
 Learn more in this Utah Public Radio piece.

 One of the most urgent films on the list.
 The sleeper of the Spring film festivals, as well as winner of an Audience Award in the U.S. Documentary category at Sundance, in Chasing Coral director Jeff Orlowski, a team of divers, and scientists team to take us on an ocean exploration to get to the bottom of massive reef die-off.
 This is not disaster porn.
 It’s a love letter to the endless frontier of the deep.
 (There’s also a VR companion to Chasing Coral as well.)
-Releases in the Spring and Summer.

 Out of the Blue